Promete04/Soft_Eng-Gene_Fitness/README.md

 # Genetic Algorithm - Soft_Eng-Gene_Fitness

 A Java-based implementation of a simple Genetic Algorithm using floating-point genes.
-Developed as part of a Software Engineering course.
+Developed as part of a Software Engineering course by:

-## Authors

 - [Guillermo Ramos](https://github.com/Promete04)
 - [Alejandro Lopez](https://github.com/alejandrolm18)